aiforged/docs/docs/services/utilities/image-pre-processing.md

 * JPEG
 * PNG

-{% hint style="info" %}
+!!! info
     If your content is in a different format, use the AIForged PDF Converter before processing.
-{% endhint %}

 ***